 Today, it can be found in a number of processed products, from fast food to canned soups.

 MSG boosts the flavor of foods by stimulating taste receptors and has been shown in research studies to increase the acceptance of particular flavors.
 Adding MSG to foods results in an umami taste, which is characterized as savory and meaty (

 This popular additive has been deemed GRAS by the FDA.
 Some experts argue that it can have potentially dangerous side effects, particularly when consumed on a long-term basis, though there is a lack of supporting evidence for this (

 The FDA mandates that MSG must be labeled by its usual name of monosodium glutamate when used as an ingredient in food.
 Foods that naturally contain MSG, such as tomato products, protein isolates, and cheeses, aren’t required to list MSG as an ingredient (6).

-In other countries, MSG is classified as a food additive and may be listed by the E-number E621 (7).
+In the European Union, MSG is classified as a food additive and may be listed by the E-number E621 (7).

 Here are 8 foods that commonly contain MSG.

 One of the best-known sources of MSG is fast food.